brodybits/Cordova-sqlite-evfree-android-native-driver-cb1/README.md

+# Cordova sqilte evfree Android native driver

-# Android sqlite native driver
+Based on: Android sqlite native driver

+TBD TBD TBD

 Provides a native build of sqlite with a low-level interface for Android libraries.